wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 8.2 =
 * Added: Support for historical data.
-* Updated: Persian translations.
-* Updated: Polish translations.
+* Updated: Persian, Polish, Italian translations.

 = 8.1.1 =
 * Fixed: Bug in browscap.ini update code that could mis-identify all hits as robots.